OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 Style guides are well worth the read, but often lengthy and sometimes obscure.
 Luckily, there exist many software tools to enforce style guides automatically (see table above).

+> It's likely that there are several style guides available for your favorite language.
+For instance, pretty
+> much bug web companies have their own javaScript style guide.
+However, most of the time, one style guide
+> dominates and is used by most of the community.
+This is the one you should probably use!

 <a id="naming"></a>

 ### Naming